nora75/markdowntable/README.md

 + ToTable

 Convert plain text to markdown table.
-Recognize which symbol to convert to separator(|) by g:symbolPriority.
+Recognize which String to convert to separator(|) by g:StringPriority.
-You can type {symbols} as list to select which symbol is separator manually.
+You can type {String} as list to select which String is separator manually.
 Recognize first line as header and add alignment line.
 If you use this command with bang(!), don't make alignment line.
 Adjust indents automatically.and delete empty lines.